Steveineiter/stefan-schoerkmeier/planning.md

 - TypeScript

 ## Security
+As in the backend **XSS** and **CSRF** need to be dealt with.
+Aditionally **SSR** (server side rendering) can be an issue.

+Therefore, I need to make sure that we sanitize the user Input and that we don't leak important data while doing server side rendering.
+Additionally, make sure that packages are up to date.

 ## Testing
+- Only E2E testing as human.
+- Maybe in a future iteration I will add automatic tests.

 ## Design
 - Elias uses Fimga, Emre mentioned moqups.com and DrawIO are nice.
 What i have seen Penpot could be great as well.
 - Check out [chat](https://www.notion.so/Active-Stuffses-473f9c31d1164d3c830e15c98ba69888?pvs=97#294ef8386774466ea2525b5383f4a5e2) and check other blogs/posts.